 I pride myself on creating drum parts that are interesting, fun to listen to, and above all else, in service of the song at hand.
 The drummer can make or break a song, and it's very important to me that your songs should feel as good as they possibly can.

-Chasing this wonderful experience defined my career path.
-It pushed me to get a degree in music and to try my hand at every musical situation I possibly could in a never-ending search for new challenges and inspirations.
-It’s taken me to many different parts of the country and the world abroad; into the biggest sold out theaters alongside the most intimate jazz clubs.
+Chasing this wonderful experience has defined my career path.
+It's pushed me to get a degree in music and to try my hand at every musical situation I possibly could in a never-ending search for new challenges and inspirations.
+My journey as a musician taken me across a large portion of the country as well as the world abroad; into enormous sold out halls alongside the most intimate clubs.
 I put my all into everything that I do, and approach every project I engage in from the perspective of the listener, focusing on making creative choices that suit the music, above all else.

 Did a great job analyzing my parts and created a great part that served the track.

 I can't say enough positive things about working with Adam.
 He's talented in so many ways that goes beyond his ability to play.
 His ear is as keen as they come, and he's helped me explore ideas for my songs that I'd never even considered.
 And they're all the better for it!
 Adam is absolutely my "go-to" for drums, and I'm already counting down the days until we can collaborate again.

 Adam is soooooo good!
 Seriously.
 If you're on his page, congratulations, because you've found a remarkably talented drummer.
 I had a fantastic experience working with him on my song.
 He's exceptional at interpreting what a song needs, and he's an incredible listener with creative ideas.
 My song turned out even better than I'd expected!

 Adam is a great professional to work with.
 His track came back great the first time and he clearly knows what he's doing.
 Don't hesitate to work with him on any of your projects.